McMaster-Baby-Lab/handbook/pages/research/ethics.md

 - **3.7** Confidentiality/Data storage/Consent will be uploaded as a Letter of Information (Template).
 When you change the template, make sure to highlight the parts that are unique to your project.
 - **3.8** Upload Recruitment Plan (Template).
 Make sure to highlight the parts that are unique to your project.
 Recruitment documents and scripts should not be combined.
 For instance, the phone script and email script should be in separate documents.
 All documents need to be submitted in PDF format.
-	- Please check if you need to make changes.
+	- Please check if you need to make changes based on your study.
 	- The full study title should also be reflected in the document (e.g., in the 1st paragraph).
 	- Include information about specific requirements needed to participate in the study (e.g., a computer with a camera)
 	- You can also reiterate your targeted age groups in the email and phone script.